Hydrogen and Helium atoms in strong magnetic fields: Introduction

-Since the 1970's this problem has been tackled by various researchers using different methods.
-Hitherto, the most tractable and accurate approaches have relied upon an assumed basis of functions for expressing the electron wave functions of an atom in a strong magnetic field.
-Using such an assumption the problem of the hydrogen atom in a strong magnetic field was tackled using either a variational approach \cite{CK1972} or by attempting to solve the Schr\"{o}dinger equation directly \cite{Praddaude1972, SV1978, Friedrich1982, WR1980, RWRH1983, RWRH1984, Ivanov1988}.
-Initial attempts for estimating the energies and wave functions of different electronic states of the helium atom were based upon a purely variational approach \cite{Cohen1970, Henry1974, Mueller1975, Banerjee1974, CRS1974, GK1975, Glasser1975, Larsen1979, VB1989} or $Z-$dependent perturbation theory \cite{Gadiyak1982}.
-The majority of these studies however were analytical and were therefore limited in their applicability to a problem that was inherently more tractable numerically.
-The most accurate and reliable solutions to the helium atom in a strong magnetic field, thus far, involved using the Hartree-Fock (HF) technique \cite{Hartree}.
-Employing the HF technique researchers in the past have calculated energy levels and wave functions of the ground and first few excited states of the helium atom and helium-like species \cite{Virtamo1976, Proschel1982, Thurner1993}.
-These treatises employed Landau orbitals \cite{Landau} to describe the motion of the electron perpendicular to the field.
-The electrons were required to reside in the ground Landau state, thereby simplifying calculations somewhat by restricting the wave functions to the so called adiabatic approximation \cite{Proschel1982}.
+Initial attempts for estimating the energies and wave functions of different states of the helium atom were based upon a purely variational approach \cite{Cohen1970, Henry1974, Mueller1975, Banerjee1974, CRS1974, GK1975, Glasser1975, Larsen1979, VB1989} or $Z-$dependent perturbation theory \cite{Gadiyak1982}.
+However, the most accurate and reliable solutions to the helium atom in a strong magnetic field, thus far, involved using the Hartree-Fock (HF) technique \cite{Hartree} and initial work yielded accurate eigenvalues for the first few low-lying states of the helium atom and helium-like species \cite{Virtamo1976, Proschel1982, Thurner1993}.
+These treatises employed Landau orbitals \cite{Landau} to describe the motion of the electron perpendicular to the field and employed the adiabatic approximation by limiting the electrons to reside only in the ground Landau state.
 Ivanov \cite{Ivanov1994} in 1994 obtained similar results for the helium atom in strong magnetic fields using an unrestricted HF technique.
 Elsewhere, Quantum-Monte-Carlo methods were employed successfully for determining the ground and first few excited states of the helium atom in low to strong magnetic fields \cite{Jones1996, Jones1997, Jones1999}.
 In the treatises described above \cite{Virtamo1976, Proschel1982, Thurner1993, Ivanov1994, Jones1996, Jones1997, Jones1999}, usually an approximation was employed for calculating both the direct and the exchange interactions between the electrons.
-Such approximations generally involved finding appropriate expansions that mimicked the behaviour of the inter-electron terms in the Hamiltonian.
+Such approximations generally involved finding appropriate expansions that mimicked the behavior of the inter-electron terms in the Hamiltonian.
 Necessarily, such an approach is limited by the accuracy of the expansions employed.
 In addition, this increases the complexity of the computational problem.
-Heyl \& Hernquist \cite{HH1998} in 1998 described both an analytical as well as a numerical approximation for evaluating the effective inter-electronic potentials that was not only intuitive but also computationally less expensive.
-Their numerical technique extended the idea of adopting a basis of functions for the directions both transverse and parallel to the field.
-They constructed the wave function in the axial direction with the help of harmonic oscillator Hermite polynomials.
-This method was seen to yield accurate results for high magnetic fields for hydrogen and helium.
-They employed a method of calculating the total energy of the system given an assumed set of wave functions and then proceeded to minimise this energy by varying the free parameters of the wave functions.
-This was seen to yield accurate results consistent with other work \cite{Ruder94}.
-One of the advantages over other methods \cite{Virtamo1976, Proschel1982, Thurner1993, Ivanov1994, Jones1996, Jones1997, Jones1999} was observed to be the significantly lesser amount of computation involved.
-More recently, Mori \& Hailey \cite{MH2002} and Mori \& Ho \cite{MH2007} adopted a perturbative approach to treat the exchange terms and higher Landau states with success for finding upper bounds for the energies for the ground and first few excited states of helium and other mid-Z atoms in high magnetic field strengths.